honzajavorek/posse/README.md

 ## Notes & Limitations

 - The extension relies on Discord's current DOM structure (the message composer must expose a `[role="textbox"]` element).
 If Discord updates their interface, the selector may need adjustment.
+- LinkedIn's article editor is targeted via the `#article-editor-headline__textarea` selector.
+If LinkedIn renames or restructures the title field, update `linkedin-inject.js` accordingly.
 - No data is persisted; everything happens in-memory on each click.
 - The extension is configured for the specific Discord channel mentioned above.
 Update `TARGET_DISCORD_URL` in `background.js` to point elsewhere if desired.